KippAD/html-css-project/TESTING.md

 ## Validator Tests

 ## **HTML W3C Validator**
-The Pizza Brothers site code has been tested using the W3C HTML Validator and the W3C CSS Validator.
+The Pizza Brothers site code has been tested using the [**W3C HTML Validator**](https://validator.w3.org/) and the [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/).

 **Index.html** - There are no outstanding errors or warnings in the index validator results.

 ![Index.html validator results](assets/readme-images/index-validator.png)

-**Gallery.html** - There is a single error from the gallery.html validator check.
-This is a warning that the page lacked a heading, however this is intentional, so the warning remains in place:
+**Gallery.html** - There is a single warning from the gallery.html validator check.
+It states that the page lacks a heading, however this is intentional so the warning remains in place:

 ![Gallery.html validator results](assets/readme-images/gallery-validator.png)